 “It’s the first time I’ve actually raced in front of my parents, and they were actually pretty close, I could hear them.

-Jasmine Greenwood was the third Para-swimmer competing in that event tonight, and finished fifth in a time of 1:25.23.
+Jasmine Greenwood was the third Para-swimmer competing in the women’s 100m breaststroke SB9 tonight, and finished fifth in a time of 1:25.23.

 By APC Media